chippyk147/BGE/README.md

 Rigid bodies needed are:

--1 for each of the fish's flippers.
+-1 for each of the fish's flippers

--A chain of rigid bodies that act together to form the spine.
+-A chain of rigid bodies that act together to form the spine

--1 rigid body for the fish's tail.
+-1 rigid body for the fish's tail

--2 rigid bodies to form the fish's skull, lower and upper parts of jaw.
+-2 rigid bodies to form the fish's skull, lower and upper parts of jaw

 Joint types needed are:

--